 More answers: Getting 2016 coverage with a Special Enrollment Period

 - What if something outside my control prevented me from getting coverage during the Open Enrollment Period?

 In a few very limited situations, you could qualify for a Special Enrollment Period.
 Learn about Special Enrollment Periods for complex issues.

 - If I missed the Open Enrollment deadline and don’t qualify for a Special Enrollment Period, when can I buy a Marketplace health plan?

-- In the meantime, you can sign up for Marketplace emails to get timely reminders to help you enroll next year.
+The Open Enrollment Period for 2017 coverage is November 1, 2016 — January 31, 2017.
+In the meantime, you can sign up for Marketplace emails to get timely reminders to help you enroll next year.